Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/index.md

 ---
-title: Extend on Analytics with OData | VSTS
+title: Extend on Analytics with OData (VSTS)
 description: Index to topics for using OData backed Analytics Service on VSTS
 ms.assetid:
 ms.prod: vs-devops-alm
 ms.technology: vs-devops-reporting
 ms.manager: aacathca
 ms.author: pantal
-ms.date: 10/30/2017
+ms.date: 11/15/2017
 ---

 #  Extend on Analytics with OData